cockroachdb/docs/v21.1/schema-design-schema.md

 - If you want to create multiple objects (e.g., tables or views) with the same name in your cluster, do so in different user-defined schemas in the same database.

-- If you want to separate lower-level objects (e.g., a set of [tables](create-a-table.html) or [views](views.html)) for access or organizational purposes, do not create those objects in the preloaded [`public` schema](sql-name-resolution.html#naming-hierarchy).
+- If you want to separate lower-level objects (e.g., a set of [tables](schema-design-table.html) or [views](views.html)) for access or organizational purposes, do not create those objects in the preloaded [`public` schema](sql-name-resolution.html#naming-hierarchy).
 Instead, create user-defined schemas, and then create the objects in the user-defined schemas.

-- Do not create user-defined schemas as the `root` user.
-Instead, create them as a [different user](schema-design-overview.html#controlling-access-to-objects), with fewer privileges on the database, following [authorization best practices](authorization.html#authorization-best-practices).
+- Create user-defined schemas as a member of [the `admin` role](authorization.html#admin-role) (e.g., as the [`root` user](authorization.html#root-user)), and then give ownership of them to a [different user](schema-design-overview.html#controlling-access-to-objects), with fewer privileges across the database, following [authorization best practices](authorization.html#authorization-best-practices).

 - When you create a user-defined schema, take note of the [object's owner](authorization.html#object-ownership).
-You can specify the owner in a `CREATE SCHEMA` statement with the `AUTHORIZATION` keyword.
+You can specify the owner in a `CREATE SCHEMA` statement with the [`AUTHORIZATION` keyword](create-schema.html#parameters).
 If `AUTHORIZATION` is not specified, the owner will be the user creating the user-defined schema.
-We recommend creating user-defined schemas as the user that will create and use the lower-level objects of the database schema (e.g., tables and indexes).

 - Do not create user-defined schemas in the preloaded `defaultdb` database.
 Instead, use a database [you have created](schema-design-database.html).
 User-defined schemas can only be created in your SQL session's [current database](sql-name-resolution.html#current-database), so be sure to [change the session's database](schema-design-database.html#database-best-practices) to a database that you have created before creating a user-defined schema.